 Even the little ones can get involved with these Hanukkah crafts for kids.
 These simple projects will leave you with cute decorations for your home or your next Hanukkah party, and you'll treasure the memories of creating them with your children.

 Color-and-Cut Hanukkah Banner

-This simple color-and-cut project creates a customized banner to add to your Hanukkah decor.
+This simple color-and-cut project creates a customized banner to add to your Hanukkah dinner decor.
 Make it short by printing out only one or two sets of images, or make a long banner by print out more.
-This craft is suitable for children ages 2 and up, though younger kids will need help with the cutting.
-It should take approximately 30 minutes to 1 hour to complete, depending on how many images you choose to color.
+This craft is suitable for children ages two and up, though younger kids will need help with the cutting.
+It should take approximately 30 minutes to one hour to complete, depending on how many images you choose to color.

 To make the Hanukkah banner, you'll need to first gather the following supplies:

 - Banner images (Star of David, menorah, sufganiyot, and dreidel)

 - Crayons, markers, colored pencils, or paints

 - Ribbon, yarn or string to hang the banner